ShadowDara/Minecraft-Packs/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] Snowy Grass Addon
 - [ ] to much apples
 - [ ] Invisible Turtle Helmets

+**Paste the version link**
+Go to Modrinth and copy the link for your packversion or add the version number

 **Describe the bug**
 A clear and concise description of the issue.